 4. Predesigned Templates

-Most CMS platforms come with a selection of predesigned templates you can use to quickly customize the appearance of your site.
+Most CMS platforms like CMS Hub come with a selection of predesigned templates you can use to quickly customize the appearance of your site.
 They can also affect the behavior of your site.

 Choosing a responsive template, for example, will ensure your site looks good on any device, without requiring you to write a bunch of code.
 Not only do templates save you design time before launching your site, they can also make a website redesign much faster and simpler down the road.